SASSA Care Dependency Grant – 2026 Complete Guide

 Approved applicants will start receiving payments within 3 months of applying.
 SASSA will backdate payments to when you applied.

-Your Care Dependency Grant will be paid in any of these 3 ways (depending on your preference):
+After your grant is approved, your Care Dependency Grant will be paid in any of these 3 ways (depending on your preference):

 • Directly into your bank account (this must be a bank account in your name)